 Viewed from Earth, the Moon is exactly the same relative size as the sun.
 This can be observed during a full lunar eclipse, where the Sun is hidden by the Moon, but the Sun's corona remains visible.
 Also, the rotation of the Moon about its own axis has exactly the same period as the rotation of the Moon around the Earth, and this explains why the Moon always faces Earth with the same side.
 Are these cosmic coincidences, or is there some complex physics at play?
 The Moon’s mysteries give us pause to consider the complexities of our world.

 The Moon has a huge influence on living things as the influence of its gravity moves trillions of ton of sea water around, causing the rise and fall of the tides.
+The Full Moon floods the night with light, making landscapes and seascapes visible in the dark.
+So, every time you see the Moon think of Earth.

 The tides, caused by the influence of the Moon's gravity, can be harnessed to provide clean renewable energy.
 The Moon reminds us to turn off the fossil fuels and turn on the renewable energy.